ayushmanansh/CPU-Scheduling-Algorithms/README.md

 # CPU-Scheduling-Algorithms
-This is simple project on cpu scheduling algorithms using html, css and javascript
+This is a simple project on cpu scheduling algorithms using html, css and javascript